-As one of the main draw cards for nature-loving travellers to Ethiopia, the bleeding heart Gelada monkeys are reason enough to travel to Ethiopia.
-The monkeys are one of the few life experiences you have to encounter primates at such proximity in their natural habitat and feel a true connection to nature itself.
+As one of the main draw cards for nature-loving travellers, the Gelada Monkeys are reason enough to travel to Ethiopia.
+The monkeys are one of the few life experiences you can have to encounter primates at such proximity.
 Here’s our guide to show how to visit the gelada monkeys in Northern Ethiopia.
 It includes everything you need to know to plan your visit and our top tips for the journey.

 Visiting the Gelada Monkeys

-Gelada monkeys are indigenous to Ethiopia’s Simien Mountains and to this day the area has been protected by the National Park’s UNESCO World Heritage Status.
-Also known as Gelada Baboons, these primates are highly sociable and found in large hers of hundreds or more, even up to 1,000.
-Because the bleeding heart monkeys are only found here in Northern Ethiopia, they have become a huge tourism drawcard as well as other endangered species like the Walia Ibex.
+Gelada monkeys are indigenous to Ethiopia’s Simien Mountains.
+To this day the area has been protected by the National Park’s UNESCO World Heritage Status.
+Also known as Gelada Baboons, these primates are highly sociable and found in large hers of hundreds or more, even up to 1,000 feet.
+Because the bleeding heart monkeys are only found here in Northern Ethiopia, they have become a huge tourism drawcard.
+Other indigenous animals to the Simien Mountains include the Walia Ibex.

 How to Visit the Gelada Monkeys

 To visit the Gelada Monkeys you will need to make your way to the Simien Mountains.
 Your first port of call will be to fly to Gondar, a city in the North of Ethiopia.
 This is the ancient capital of Ethiopia and well worth a stopover, however if you are short on time you can see the highlights of Gondar within a few hours if you are willing to skim the surface.
 The city has quite a touristic feel and you won’t find a shortage of locals offering to sell you anything you’ll pay for – trinkets, jewellery, beadwork, you name it.